mattmezza/mul/readme.md

 # Installation

 `mul` is currently not installable via any pkg manager.
 If you want to play with it, you'll have to clone the repo.
-It works on `python3.11.0rc2`.
+It works with `python3.11.0rc2`, but it should also work with lower versions of `python3`.

 # Contributing